- DAY : Tuesday to Sunday

 The adventure of the King’s Wards will have never seemed so authentic.
 You will be amazed by the story of the farming sisters.
 They were sharecroppers who ensured the subsistence of the teaching sisters of the Congrégation de Notre-Dame.

-Important - The number of participants is limited in order to respect the sanitary rules in place.
-Please reserve your ticket online at the time of the visit you are interested in, either 1 p.m. or 3 p.m. in French or 2 p.m. in English.
+IMPORTANT - The vaccination passport is now required for anyone aged 12 or over.
+The number of participants is limited in order to respect the sanitary rules in place.
+Please reserve your ticket online at the time of the visit you are interested in.
 It is recommended to arrive a few minutes before to ensure your place and avoid missing the introduction.
 Thank you for your understanding.